Last Updated on June 2, 2026 by Narendra Sahoo

-Did you know that there are approximately 12.52 million credit card users in Australia, along with 43.77 million actively issued debit cards?
-These figures reflect Australia’s heavy reliance on digital payments and card-based transactions for everyday purchases and online commerce.
-However, with this widespread adoption comes an equally significant risk which is the growing threat of data breaches and payment fraud.
+Did you know Australia has about 12.52 million credit card users?
+It also has about 43.77 million active debit cards These figures reflect PCI DSS compliance in Australia.
+Australia relies heavily on digital payments and card-based transactions.
+This supports everyday purchases and online commerce.
+However, this widespread adoption also brings a major risk: the growing threat of data breaches and payment fraud.

 (Source – credit card debt statistics 2025 and Australian debit card statistics )